Prostate gland enlargement

 Making some lifestyle changes can often help control the symptoms of an enlarged prostate and prevent your condition from worsening.
 Try these measures:

-There's some evidence that herbal treatments may help relieve urinary symptoms caused by an enlarged prostate, and they're commonly used in Europe.
-However, certain herbal products may increase your risk of bleeding or interfere with other medications you're taking.
-Doctors have differing opinions about their use.
+Because there's no strong evidence that any herbal treatment can relieve urinary symptoms caused by an enlarged prostate, the American Urological Association doesn't recommend any herbal treatments.
+In addition, certain herbal products may increase your risk of bleeding or interfere with other medications you're taking.

 If you take any herbal remedies, be sure to tell your doctor.
 These may help treat some of your symptoms but are generally less effective than are prescription medications.

 Last Updated: 2011-12-06

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.